-$200K Lamborghini Huracan goes up in flame after minivan pulls off gas pump
+$400K Lamborghini Huracan goes up in flames after minivan pulls off gas pump

 The driver of the red car, Parker Gelber, says in a Facebook post the pump sprayed fuel into the engine bay of the Lamborghini Huracan and the car ignited.

-Thankfully, no one got hurt and Gelber’s red Ferrari only got covered in ash.
+Thankfully, no one got hurt and Gelber’s red Lamborghini only got covered in ash.

 “Crazy,” Brent Oesterie said.
-“Just blows my mind actually.”
+“Just blows my mind, actually.”

-Days after the incident, dozens of onlookers are stopping by the now blocked off gas pump to snap a photo and take a look at what’s left.
+Days after the incident, dozens of onlookers are stopping by the now blocked off the gas pump to snap a photo and take a look at what’s left.

 “I feel bad for their insurance company after seeing that and for the person that owns it too,” Oesterie said.